ty-everett/ts-sdk/docs/tutorials/testnet-transactions-low-level.md

       unlockingScriptTemplate: new P2PKH().unlock(privateKey)
     })

-    // 5.
-Add the recipient output
+    // Step 5: Add the recipient output tx.addOutput({
-    tx.addOutput({
       lockingScript: new P2PKH().lock(recipientAddress),
       satoshis: 100 // Amount to send (must be less than input amount) })

-    // 6.
-Add the change output back to our address tx.addOutput({
+    // Step 6: Add the change output back to our address tx.addOutput({
         lockingScript: new P2PKH().lock(myAddress),
       change: true // SDK will automatically calculate the change amount })

-    // 7.
-Calculate fee and sign the transaction await tx.fee()
+    // Step 7: Calculate fee and sign the transaction await tx.fee()
     await tx.sign()

-    // 8.
-Broadcast the transaction to the testnet using ARC
+    // Step 8: Broadcast the transaction to the testnet using ARC
     // You need to provide your Taal API key here
     // Get it by signing up at https://console.taal.com const apiKey = 'your_taal_api_key_here' // Replace with your actual API key